Paradores

 Paradores de Turismo de España Sociedad Mercantil Estatal - State Mercantile Society Sociedad Anónima, branded as Paradores, is a Spanish state-owned chain of luxury hotels that are usually located in historic buildings or in nature areas with a special appeal.
-Its very first parador was inaugurated on 9 October 1928 in Navarredonda de Gredos (Ávila).
-As of 2022, it operates 97 paradores in Spain and one in Portugal, with 5,988 rooms in total.
+Its first parador was inaugurated on 9 October 1928 in Navarredonda de Gredos (Ávila).
+As of 2025, it operates ninety-eight paradores in Spain and one in Portugal, with 6,010 rooms in total.
 Every parador has its own restaurant offering the regional gastronomy of its area.

 The company was created with the double objective of promoting tourism in areas that lacked adequate accommodations, and of putting unused large historic buildings to use, for the maintenance of the national heritage.
 Along its history, the establishments of its network have been branded as Parador, Parador Nacional, Parador de Turismo or Parador Nacional de Turismo in different times.

 A Portuguese equivalent, Pousadas de Portugal, were founded on 1 May 1941, following the Spanish model.

 History

 In 1910, the Council of Ministers chaired by prime minister José Canalejas commissioned Benigno de la Vega-Inclán, marquess de la Vega-Inclán, to create a hotel structure, which did not exist at the time, in whose establishments hikers and travelers would be accommodated, while at the same time improving Spain's international image.
 In 1911, the Royal Tourism Commission was created chaired by the marquess himself.

 It was in August 1926 when the Royal Tourism Commission began the construction of the first establishment at a location in a nature area of the Sierra de Gredos chosen by King Alfonso XIII himself.
 On 25 April 1928, the new Patronato Nacional de Turismo (National Tourist Board) assumed the functions of the Royal Commission.
-Finally, after some time in operation, the Parador Nacional de Gredos, the very first parador of the network, was inaugurated by the King on 9 October 1928 in Navarredonda de Gredos (Ávila).
+Finally, after some time in operation, the Parador Nacional de Gredos, the first parador of the network, was inaugurated by the King on 9 October 1928 in Navarredonda de Gredos (Ávila).

 Following the successful opening, the Junta de Paradores y Hosterías del Reino was established in 1929, with the double objective of promoting tourism in areas that lacked adequate accommodations, but with conditions to attract nature or heritage tourism, and of putting unused large historic buildings to use, for the maintenance of the national heritage.
-The following Parador Nacional, opened on 7 February 1930, and inaugurated on 11 March, in the Medieval castle of Oropesa (Toledo), was the first located in a historic building.
+The Parador de Oropesa, opened on 7 February 1930, and inaugurated on 11 March, in the Medieval castle of Oropesa (Toledo), was the first located in a historic building.
 In May 1930, the Hostería de la Rábida in Palos de la Frontera (Huelva) and Hostería del Estudiante in Alcalá de Henares (Madrid) were the first hosterías opened.
 Over the years, the paradors spread throughout the national territory and the hosterías were converted into paradors.